 C. Harvest Conditions (September – October +)

-At the end of the growing season, dry down of the grain is dependent upon sunshine, temperature, humidity levels, and soil dryness.
-Corn can most effectively dry down with the least adverse impact on quality with sunny, warm days with low humidity.
-Another weather concern at the end of the growing season is freezing temperatures.
-Early freezing before the grain can sufficiently dry down may lead to lower test weight, and the wetter grain may be susceptible to greater breakage than drier grain during harvest.
+At the end of the growing season, the rate of dry-down of the grain depends on sunshine, temperature, humidity levels and soil moisture.
+Corn can most effectively dry down with the least adverse impact on quality amid sunny, warm and dry days.
+One weather concern at the end of the growing season is freezing temperatures.
+Early freezing before the grain can sufficiently dry down may lead to lower yield, test weight and/or stress cracking.
+Also, grain harvested at high moisture content may eventually lead to greater breakage since it may require artificial drying.